ArshanAvula/ARR-MadLibs/README.md

 # TEST ONE

+Given Madlib by Mr Baez, the code was successfully able to "transform" it into a ***completed*** madlib

 <img width="1440" height="719" alt="Screenshot 2025-10-10 at 7 25 26 PM" src="https://github.com/user-attachments/assets/1f6e92d9-231e-4716-b1f2-eba3d8347331" />

 # Test TWO

+Given Madlib by Mr Baez, the code was successfully able to "transform" it into a ***completed*** madlib

 <img width="1440" height="713" alt="Screenshot 2025-10-10 at 7 28 13 PM" src="https://github.com/user-attachments/assets/4721a61c-a42e-41d9-8602-b9ab4d1531cb" />

 # Test THREE

+This Madlib was created by Arshan and Rohit, it was tested by me, and it worked.
+Our Madlib worked accurately with any sentence structure.

 <img width="1440" height="714" alt="Screenshot 2025-10-10 at 8 44 01 PM" src="https://github.com/user-attachments/assets/26ba90ef-fe83-44f6-9877-9be828023c70" />